bmatsuo/lark/docs/getting_started.md

 ##Creating tasks

-Most simple projects will just need to create a Lua file named `lark.lua` at their project's root.
-When this file is executed a module named "lark" is accessible and allows users to define tasks.
+Most simple projects will just need to create a Lua file named `lark.lua` at the project root.
+When this file is executed with the `lark` command a module named "lark" is accessible and allows users to define tasks.

 ```lua
 lark.task{'build', function()